 - Lack of infrastructure and funds for quality research work in science.• Poor pay scales and other facilities to scientists as compared to administrators.

-- The rural based science education is nearly non-existent so that majority of population is deprived of the benefits of advancements in technology and science.
+- The rural-based science education is nearly non-existent so that majority of the population is deprived of the benefits of advancements in technology and science.

-Even though an electron has never been ‘seen’ but its effects have been observed and its practical evidences have been tested and proved.
+Even though an electron has never been ‘seen’ but its effects have been observed and its practical evidence have been tested and proved.
 E.g. electricity.
-However, regarding spirits and ghosts, even though there are many claims and sightings, standardized scientific reading and evidences have never been observed or successfully tested.
-Thus, we really cannot state with a cent percent surety that they exist.
+However, regarding spirits and ghosts, even though there are many claims and sightings, standardized scientific reading and evidence have never been observed or successfully tested.
+Thus, we really cannot state with a cent per cent surety that they exist.

 (a) More logical and scientific.

-Q 7.
-The industrial revolution in Western Europe and England more than two centuries ago was started by some key scientific and technological progresses.
-State these progresses?
+1.7 The industrial revolution in England and Western Europe more than two centuries ago was triggered by some key scientific and technological advances.
+What were these advances?

-Q8.
-It is a general belief that the world is now witnessing a 2nd industrial revolution, and it will radically transform our societies just like the first.
-State some important contemporary areas of technology and science responsible for the current revolution.
+1.8 It is often said that the world is witnessing now a second industrial revolution, which will transform the society as radically as did the first.
+List some key contemporary areas of science and technology, which are responsible for this revolution.